IBM-Cloud/docs/services/IoT/visualizingdata_sample.md

 http://<your_application_name>.mybluemix.net
 ```

 All devices in your organization are listed in the device drop down menu.
-When selected, you should see the real-time visualization of the data that device is sending to your {{site.data.keyword.iot_short}} service.
+When selected, you should see the real-time visualization of the data that device is sending to your {{site.data.keyword.iot_short_notm}} service.
 To see the historic data, click the **Historic Data** button.

 ### Customizing the sample

 This sample application is a stand-alone web application, written on the node.js framework.
-The sample visualizes events that are sent by registered devices in your {{site.data.keyword.iot_short}}.
+The sample visualizes events that are sent by registered devices in your {{site.data.keyword.iot_short_notm}}.
 The sample uses the following tools:

 - Express: Node.js web application framework
 - JQuery: UI and Ajax calls